 Many of us know the signs of physical abuse.
 But verbal abuse, on the other hand, can be trickier to spot because we’re just not taught to look for it.
 As the childhood rhyme teaches us: Sticks and stones may break your bones but words can never hurt you.

 But words can hurt — badly.
 No kind of abuse is okay, and verbal abuse can devastate a victim’s emotional and mental health, not to mention escalate to other kinds of violence.
 So how can you tell the difference between the occasional lost temper and verbal abuse?
 It’s all about the power dynamic.

 Verbal abuse is what it sounds like: The use of words to control and hurt someone.
 Some kinds of verbal abuse are more obvious, like using swear words or yelling.
 But four-letter words aren’t the only kind that can hurt.
 In fact, verbal abusers can cause a lot of damage with underhanded comments or even with silent treatments.

-Here’s how to tell whether your partner’s comments are part of a healthy argument — or verbally abusive.
+Many people struggle with what constitutes verbal abuse, but here’s how to tell whether your partner’s comments are part of a healthy argument — or verbally abusive.

 - They’re unwanted.
 It’s not a conversation, it’s an attack.

 - They’re unequal.
 One partner uses language to dominate the other.